automl/SMAC3/source/manual.rst

         stats = Stats(scenario)

-The Scenario object contains information about the optimization scenario, such as the runcout-limit or what metric to optimize.
+The Scenario object contains information about the optimization scenario, such as the runcount-limit or what metric to optimize.
+It uses the same keywords as a scenario files, we showed in the branin example.

-The Stats object keeps track of all the function evaluations that *SMAC* executes, the budget that has been spent on the configuration scenario, and the incumbent.
+The Stats object keeps track of all the function evaluations that *SMAC* executes, the budget that has been spent on the configuration scenario.

-To now evaluate the function we register it with the TargetAlgorithmFunction evaluator.
+To evaluate the "leading ones" function, we register it with the TargetAlgorithmFunction evaluator.

     .. code-block:: python
-        :lineno-start: 73
+        :lineno-start: 64

         # register function to be optimized
         taf = ExecuteTAFunc(leading_ones, stats)